 The Legalization of Pokies

-Aristocrat, an Australian company saw a rich future in slots and created its first slot, the Clubman in 1953 starting a long-lasting gaming company that still exists today.
+Aristocrat, an Australian company, saw a rich future in slots and created its first machine, the Clubman, in 1953 starting a long-lasting gaming company that still exists today.
 A year after Aristocrat came out with its first machine New South Wales legalised slot machine gaming and machines exploded around the country.

 Why are They Called Pokies?

-The rest of the world knows slot machines by slots or slot machines, but not Australia.
+The rest of the world knows them as slot machines, but not Australia.
 It’s interesting to think about why Australia is the only country to call these machines pokies.
 It’s likely that the name originated in the 1980’s with the rise of video poker machines.
 At that time most of the machines were called poker machines, even the non-poker slots.
 To abbreviate the term many people began calling the machines pokies instead.
 It’s just one of those situations where popular slang catches on and never seems to go away.
-Now advertisements in Australia almost always call slot machines pokies, and Australia is the only country.
+Now advertisements in Australia almost always call the games pokies, and Australia is the only country.